Women in Palestine

-The lives of Palestinian women have transformed throughout many historical changes including Ottoman control, the British Mandate, and Israeli occupation.
-The founding of the Palestine Liberation Organization in 1964 and the later establishment of the Palestinian Authority in 1994 also played a role in redefining the roles of women in Palestine and across the Palestinian diaspora.
-Women have been involved in resistance movements in Palestine as well as in Jordan, Syria, and Lebanon throughout the 20th century and into the 21st century.
+Palestinian women have played an important role in the region throughout many historical changes including Ottoman control, the British Mandate, and Israeli control.
+Women were involved in the founding of the Palestine Liberation Organization in 1964 and the later establishment of the Palestinian Authority in 1994, working to shape and redefine the roles of women in Palestine and across the Palestinian diaspora.
+Arab women have been involved in resistance movements in Palestine, Jordan, Syria, and Lebanon throughout the 20th century and into the 21st century.